Sometimes you want a call to be ignored. That can be configured like so:

 If the Fake is strict, an unconfigured call will throw an exception, so

 DoesNothing can be used to allow an exception.

-DoesNothing can be used to change the behavior that an already-configured call is supposed to have.
+DoesNothing can be used to change the behaviour that an already-configured call is supposed to have.
 For example, if a call is set to throw an exception, that can be overridden.
-For more on this kind of thing, see how to override the behavior for a call.
+For more on this kind kind of thing, see how to use call repetition limits to change Fakes' behavior.